andthemomentoflife/artifact_pig/README.md

 - `<file_num>.json`: The json files containing the basic information about the benchmark, such as the source and target libraries, the client repository, commit hash, target apis to be changed and etc.
 - `<file_num>.py`: The python files containing the original and migrated code.
 The file containing the original code is named `<file_num>b.py`, and the file containing the migrated code is named `<file_num>a.py`.

+**The benchmarks which have number upper than 1000 are free from data leakage.**

 ### LLM source data directory: `llm_answer`
 This directory contains the LLM generated code for the benchmark data, for each experiment run.
 Followings are the brief description of the files:
 - `answer_baseline.xlsx`: The naive baseline of our experiments.